Oxen in Chinese mythology: Chiyou

 Chiyou was a war god and inventor of weapons, descended from Yan Di.
 Some sources describe him as being ox-headed.
-Lihui Yang describes Chiyou as having a six-handed human body, horned, four-eyed head with swords and spears for ears and temples, and ox hooves (2005: p.
-92).
+Lihui Yang describes Chiyou as having a six-handed human body, horned, four-eyed head with swords and spears for ears and temples, and ox hooves.

 Taiyuan

-In the villages of Taiyuan, sacrificing the head of an ox to Chiyou is considered improper, because he was ox-headed himself (Yang, 2005: p.
-93).
+In the villages of Taiyuan, sacrificing the head of an ox to Chiyou is considered improper, because he was ox-headed himself.

 Miao

 Some Miao people consider Chiyou to be their ancestor.
-They worship oxen, which they consider to be lucky and heroic, and protective bringers of prosperity, and they wear ox horn motifs embroidered on their clothes or decorated on silver ornaments (Yang, 2005: p.
-93).
+They worship oxen, which they consider to be lucky and heroic, and protective bringers of prosperity, and they wear ox horn motifs embroidered on their clothes or decorated on silver ornaments.

 Totemic ancestors

-According to their mythology, as recorded in Chinese sources, the Kyrgyz people who were red-haired and had white faces claimed to be the descendants of a mating in a mountain cave between a cow and a god (Schafer, 1963: p.
-73).
+According to their mythology, as recorded in Chinese sources, the Kyrgyz people who were red-haired and had white faces claimed to be the descendants of a mating in a mountain cave between a cow and a god.